hurricanemark/StockPriceChecker/README.md

 # Stock Price Checker

-This is the boilerplate for the Stock Price Checker project.
-Instructions for building your project can be found at https://freecodecamp.org/learn/information-security/information-security-projects/stock-price-checker
+Instructions for building your project can be found at [Information Security Projects -- Stock Price Checker](https://freecodecamp.org/learn/information-security/information-security-projects/stock-price-checker)

 ## Upgrade nodejs to 15.14.0